mdegat01/hassio-addons/loki/DOCS.md

 ### Option: `config_path`

 Absolute path to a custom config file for Loki.
-By default this addon will run Loki using the config file [here].
+By default this addon will run Loki using the config file [here](https://github.com/mdegat01/hassio-addons/blob/main/loki/rootfs/etc/loki/default-config.yaml).
 If you would prefer different options then you can create your own config file to use instead and provide the path to it.

 Review the [documentation](https://grafana.com/docs/loki/latest/configuration/)
 to learn about creating a config file for Loki.
 You can also see examples